Riding the Trend or Protecting Profits | Quanta Services Inc. (PWR)

 Bernstein gave a rating of “Outperform” to PWR, setting the target price at $62 in the report published on September 23rd of the previous year.

-After a stumble in the market that brought PWR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.23% of gains for the given period.
+After a stumble in the market that brought PWR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.22% of loss for the given period.

 Insider Trading